magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Shopping Calculator I'm not going to use a TDD workflow, but you could.

 Let's start from the `quantity` input field.
-We'd like to mimic the same effect we reached on the server-side WUI.
+We'd like to mimic the same effect we reached on the server-side [WUI][5].
 For example, if the user eventually typed a decimal number in the `quantity` input field, when the field looses the focus we'd like to transform the following HTML fragment